A Very Brady Sequel: Cast

 The film featured cameo appearances from RuPaul (reprising his role as Mrs. Cummings, Jan's guidance counselor from the first film), Zsa Zsa Gabor (in her last screen role), and Rosie O'Donnell (as members of Carol's Women's club), Barbara Eden (reprising her role as Jeannie from I Dream of Jeannie), David Spade (as Carol's hairstylist), and Richard Belzer (reprising his role as John Munch, the police detective whom Mike asks to investigate Roy/Trevor).
-An uncredited extra portrays the real Roy (the Professor, from Gilligan's Island) in the opening scene.
+Whip Hubley portrays Explorer/Dead Husband (the real Roy, the Professor, from Gilligan's Island) in the opening scene.

 Production

 In May 1995, Sherwood Schwartz announced a sequel to The Brady Bunch Movie was in development.
 Bonnie and Terry Turner were unable to return to write the sequel due to commitments at The Carsey-Werner Company Director Betty Thomas was also unable to return as she was committed to The Late Shift and Arlene Sanford taking the role.